kixxauth/enginemill/docs/current/running_scripts.md

 Running Your Own Scripts
 ========================
-You can easily write and run your own scripts with the Enginemill environment preloaded into them!
+You can easily write and run your own scripts with the Enginemill environment preloaded into them, which makes your scripting tasks easier than ever.

+CoffeeScript is the preferred language for Enginemill programming, and it is assumed that all your scripts will be written in [CoffeeScript](http://coffeescript.org/).

-CoffeeScript is the preferred language for Enginemill programming.
-So, using CoffeeScript, just compose a script file with the following structure:
+To create an Enginemill script just compose a CoffeeScript file with the following structure:

 ```CoffeeScript
 exports.usage = "myscript.coffee --first_name <First Name> --age <Age> --print_date"